digital-blueprint/toolkit/packages/resource-select/README.md

 ### Override Properties

 - `getCollectionQueryParameters` - A function which takes the select and returns query parameters for collection requests in both prefetch and search mode.
+The return value can be anything accepted by the `URLSearchParams` constructor.
 - `getSearchQueryParameters` - Only used with `fetch-mode="search"`.
 A function which takes the select and the current search term as string, and returns additional query parameters for server-side search requests.
+The return value can be anything accepted by the `URLSearchParams` constructor.
-- `getItemParameters` - Only used with `fetch-mode="search"`.
+- `getItemQueryParameters` - Only used with `fetch-mode="search"`.
 A function which takes the select and returns the query parameters for fetching a preselected resource by `value`.
+The return value can be anything accepted by the `URLSearchParams` constructor.
 - `formatResource` - A function which takes the select and a resource, should return the text used for displaying the resource.